ivanthemeh/javascript/dom/README.md

 ## Templates

-Just like CSS and Javascript, we don’t want to cross the streams—so templates allow us to keep our HTML in the HTML file and not have it in our Javascript code.
+Just like not having CSS in our Javascript, we don’t want to cross the streams with our HTML—so templates allow us to keep our HTML in the HTML file and not have it in our Javascript code.

 ### Mustache